top of page

 · Give gratitude meditation a try

-· List as many things as you can that you are thankful for when at a red light
+· List as many things as you can that you are thankful for when stopped at a red light

 · Be thankful for the opportunity to learn something new